zingale/phy504/docs/source/cxx-simple-container.rst

 A simple container: attempt III
 ===============================

-We want the copy constructor to do a *deep copy* -- it should create its own memory space and copy the data, element-by-element from the input ``Container`` to the new one.
+We want the copy constructor to do a *deep copy*---it should create its own memory space and copy the data, element-by-element from the input ``Container`` to the new one.